 We’re calling out succulents here because of their resilience.
 Most, if not all, are tolerant of harsh conditions, can go weeks without water, and are difficult to kill, making them a great gateway plant for beginners and a terrific addition for those looking to grow their family.

 Here, we've rounded up the best succulent subscription boxes, so you can find the one most suited to your lifestyle.

 We love Succulent Studio’s local California energy and its dedication to being as eco-friendly as possible.

 Plants are fairly small

 Based in California (where, arguably, some of the best succulents come from), Succulent Studio provides plants to brighten up any and every space.

-For around $12 a month, subscribers receive two unique eight-week-old succulents from Succulent Studio’s very own nursery in Long Beach.
+For around $10 a month plus shipping, subscribers receive two unique eight-week-old succulents from Succulent Studio’s very own nursery in Long Beach.
 Each plant comes in a 2-inch pot and is selected based on seasonality and “hardiness,” so they’ll hopefully live for many months to come.
 Past plants have included aloe vera, morning beauty, and bear’s paw.
 If subscribers need some help along the way, the box comes with identification cards and care instructions that also indicate whether a plant is pet-friendly or not.